RuthIlani/online-supermarket-platform/docs/future-implemenrtion.md

-# Future Implementation Plan - Digital Shopping Platform
+# Future Implementation Plan - Online Shopping Platform

-This document outlines the planned enhancements and scalability improvements for the Digital Shopping Platform, including advanced microservices architecture and event-driven processing.
+This document outlines the planned enhancements and scalability improvements for the Online Shopping Platform, including advanced microservices architecture and event-driven processing.

 ## Enhanced Architecture Overview